IOxCyber/CyberWeb-Concepts/Docker101/Docker-Theory.md

 # Components:

-## 0. Dockerfile: `A blueprint to define the configuration of a Docker container`
+## 0: Dockerfile:
+A text file that contains all the commands a user could call on the CLI to assemble an image.
+- Image are `built based on a Dockerfile` (which defines the instructions to create the image).

+## 1. Docker Image:
+- A read only 'blueprint/template to create the containers.'
-  - A Textfile specifies the application code, runtime(Interpreter for the code), libraries, environment variables, and other dependencies needed to run the application.
+- An executable package/snapshot with the application code, runtime(Interpreter to execute the code), libraries, environment variables, and other dependencies needed to run the application.

 - <img width="500" alt="image" src="https://github.com/IOxCyber/CyberDev/assets/40174034/a580f605-1017-451d-97e0-ae2cc46b0749">
 ```
 Example: Dockerfile